-We had dinner in the "theater district" at Trattoria Antica Boheme, via Napoli 4.
+We had dinner in the "theater district" at Trattoria Antica Bohème, on via Napoli 4.
 The waiter was a doll.
 Fussing over us like an old uncle.
 We wanted to eat a "tipico piatto romano".
-Fried Baccala, (cod), artichoke (carciofo) and spaghetti Carbonara.
+Fried baccalà (cod), carciofi (artichokes) and spaghetti alla carbonara.
 Outstanding.
 We waited to have dessert later after we walked the streets.

 They wind down elegantly, like a woman, slow and meandering.
 From here, you can wander through to the Trevi Fountain.
 Be sure to throw a coin in and make a wish to return to Roma.
 There are so many people there, and yet somehow, every one manages to take a turn and stand center stage in front of the statues.
 There is a tiny gelateria to the right of the fountain that is divine.

-The first gelato in Italy, to Americans it seems, is too small.
-Yet.
-Yet.
-It is the perfect amount.
-It's small size is decadent and eradicates all guilt of eating one (or two) a day.
-I Caruso: centro storico via Collina 13-15 is fantastic.
+The first gelato in Italy, to Americans at least, is too small.
+Yet –yet– it is the perfect amount.
+Its small size is decadent and eradicates all guilt of eating one (or two) a day.
+I Caruso, on via Collina 13-15, is fantastic.
 It is true though, you cannot have bad gelato in Italy.
-Be sure to look for signs that say Artisan Originale.
-The smaller the place, the better.
-That means they make it there.
+Be sure to look for signs that say artigianale, which means homemade.
+The smaller the place, the better, that means they make it there.

 The expression that all roads lead to Rome is poignant here because it's true.
 Just when you think you are lost, the city beckons you into another magical corner.

-Ristorante Dante at Taverna dei Gracchi is the restaurant you dream of when you pretend you have Italian relatives to feed you.
+Ristorante Dante Taberna de' Gracchi is the restaurant you dream of when you pretend you have Italian relatives to feed you.
 The side dishes come to you in carts, on dishes so beautiful the food almost takes a back seat.
 Dizzying arrays of vegetables, grappas and limoncello await you.

-Spanish Steps are possibly the most famous little family room in Europe.
-Start at the top of them, kiss the one you love, and descend the steps to the fountain below and continue past it to via Condotti.
-The.
+Spanish Steps ( Piazza di Spagna ) are possibly the most famous little family room in Europe.
+Start at the top of them, kiss the one you love, and descend the steps to the fountain below and continue past it to via Condotti: the.
 World's.
 Most.
 Famous.
 Shopping.
+Street.
 Manila Grace is a little shop on the left as you wander down along.
 They have beautiful things, all made in Italy.
 I bought a scarf there that I treasure to this minute.
 I paid about 50 Euros.
 (Cheap for the street).
-Here's a travel diary tip.....when you shop, it's so different.
+Here's a travel diary tip... when you shop, it's so different.
 I was blessed to be going with my beautiful, shop savvy cousin.
 When you enter the store, DO NOT touch anything.
 You must greet them, it's rude otherwise.
 It's so intimate and personal.
 They have mannequins dressed with outfits.
 Each outfit has more options.
 If you see something you like, say, "mi piace."
 They are so gracious and helpful.
 Point if you need to, and they open up drawers that you never noticed to show you the color options.
 Buy something if for no other reason then they wrap everything like a present for you and give you a beautiful reusable tote bag.

-Tempo per espresso.
-Caffe Greco, 86 via Condotti, is the oldest and most famous coffee bar in Rome.
+Ora di un caffè.
+Caffè Greco, on via Condotti 86, is the oldest and most famous coffee bar in Rome.
 It's the second oldest in Italy.
 It was 54 Euros for three espresso and a frappe.
 Bragging rights are worth the cost.
-Another fabulous coffee place is San Eustachian coffee near the Pantheon.
+Another fabulous coffee place is Sant'Eustachio, near the Pantheon.

 Bartuga, near Piazza Mattei, is an eclectic and lovely living room that allows total strangers to come in and buy drinks.
 Seriously.
 It's a cocktail lounge, but it's like a home.
 The doors open up to the piazza and you can sit and have a drink.
-To blend into the locals, get a drink, (apertivo) and a snack at the 6:00 hour.
+To blend into the locals, get a drink (apertivo) and a snack at the 6:00 hour.
 Dinner will be much later.
 For now, just drink.
-Antico Caffe Dora in Largo Argentina lets you have an apertivo and see the Sacred Cat Sanctuary.
-The cats of Rome are everywhere....i gatti di Roma.
-They continue to perch and purr and prostrate themselves where ever they deem fit.
+Antico Caffè Dora in Largo Argentina lets you have an apertivo and see the Sacred Cat Sanctuary.
+The cats of Rome are everywhere... i gatti di Roma.
+They continue to perch and purr and prostrate themselves wherever they deem fit.
 They are considered national monuments and they are protected.
 And they know it.

-Roma Sparita on via della Stelletta 8 will let you peek into a quiet back street filled with two of my favorite things, pastries and purses.
-Crostata in the windows beckon you all the way down.
-At via della Stelletta 8 is the be all end all of bags, Sirni Pelletteria.
+Roma Sparita, on via della Stelletta 8, will let you peek into a quiet back street filled with two of my favorite things, pastries and purses.
+The crostate in the windows beckon you all the way down.
+At via della Stelletta 33 is the be all end all of bags, Sirni Pelletteria.
 Here, you can get an authentic Italian souvenir.
 Tell them Cindy sent you.